 In Figure 24 and Table 11 (Appendix 2) the summary of unavailable RA2 L1b products is given.
 Starting from cycle 65, the reported gaps, both in the map and table, are related to the RA2 L0 products and not to the Mission Planning.
-One small gap of 515 s has been observed on 26th August 2009 in RA2 L1b data with respect to RA2 L0 products are observed for cycle 82.
+No gaps are observed for cycle 85.

-Figure 24: RA-2 L1b unavailable (with respect to RA2 L0) products for cycle 82
+Figure 24: RA-2 L1b unavailable (with respect to RA2 L0) products for cycle 85

 Hereafter the percentage of the different levels of products availability is reported.
 Since cycle 66 the situation is improved for all levels of products.
 The low percentage of data from cycles 56 to 59 was due to the high number of occurrences of RA-2 Instrument unavailability which occurred as a side effect of the SPSA Patch uploaded to prevent the S Band anomaly.
 An improvement can be observed on the data coverage since cycle 69.
 Two separate occurrences of instrument unavailability occurred in cycles 78 and 79, resulting in the reduction seen in figure 25.
+For cycle 83 and 84 data availability is slightly lower than instrument availability due to ARTEMIS and ESRIN antenna failures.